10 Must-See Things to Do in Chattanooga for First-Time Visitors

 Art Scene in Chattanooga

 Chattanooga has a thriving art scene.
 It has some fine galleries and creative spaces throughout the city.
-From large museums to street art, there is something for every art lover to enjoy.
+From large museums to street art, there is something every art lover can enjoy.
 Exploring these spots is one of the most fun things to do in Chattanooga, TN.
 It offers a mix of history and creativity.
 These Chattanooga activities bring the artistic spirit to city life.

 9. Bluff View Art District